Polyhedral divisors and torus actions of complexity one over arbitrary fields: Multigraded algebras and algebraic function fields

-The proof of $\rm (iii)$ follows from $3.7$ and from the argument in [FZ, $3.9$]. \end{proof} As a consequence of Corollary $3.8$, again we can apply the formula of convex geometry of $2.11$ to obtain the existence of the polyhedral divisor $\mathfrak{D}$ in the statement of $3.5\,\rm (i)$.
+The proof of $\rm (iii)$ follows from $3.7$ and from the argument in [FZ03, $3.9$]. \end{proof} As a consequence of Corollary $3.8$, again we can apply the formula of $2.11$ to obtain the existence of the polyhedral divisor $\mathfrak{D}$ as in the statement of $3.5\,\rm (i)$.

 \begin{proof}[Proof of $3.5\,\rm (i)$] Let us adopt the notation introduced in $2.4$ and $\,2.10$.
 Let

 be a system of homogeneous generators of $A$.
 Consider a half-line

 with primitive vector $m\in M$.
 By Corollary $3.8$